 Many report successes on same-sex attraction change on a variety of levels and do not report harm from such interventions.
-This, of course, is the dilemma: The under-reporting of positive change experiences and shifts in SSA and orientation give an incomplete and inaccurate picture of the reality of change SSA individuals are experiencing.
+This, of course, is the dilemma: the under-reporting of positive change experiences and shifts in SSA and orientation give an incomplete and inaccurate picture of the reality of change SSA individuals are experiencing.

 Academic Bias